kevinliddel/api-memgpt/README.md

 Installation and deployment:

-1. Copy .env.exemple to .env and fill it with your apikey and you frontend uri.
+1. Copy .env.example to .env and fill it with your apikey and you frontend uri.

 2. Execute those commands: